bob123456678/TrainControl/Readme.md

 Some sample files are included in the `cs2_sample_layout` folder.

+From v1.11.0, if no CS2 is detected and no static layout is manually selected, TrainControl will automatically initialize a demo layout at startup.
+A binary program (Windows-only) is bundled for basic editing support, and accessible via the "Edit" button within the Layout tab.

-Expanded support for CS3 layouts is planned for the future, and a program to generate/edit CS2 layout files is coming soon!
+Expanded support for CS3 layouts is planned for the future, and better static layout editor integration is coming soon!

 ## Running TrainControl